When an attacker compromises a corporate email account, anything goes. That kind of fraud can be devastating to an entire company.

 When a staff team knows how to tackle a third party attack, it makes a huge difference.
 But it all comes down to being able to spot the problem in the first place.

-In addition to training and educating your employees and creating the policies necessary to prevent avoidable email compromise, protecting your business with a comprehensive Commercial Crime Insurance policy will prevent a compromise from harming your business.
+In addition to training and educating your employees and creating the policies necessary to prevent avoidable email compromise, protecting your business with a comprehensive Commercial Crime Insurance policy and a Cyber Insurance Policy will prevent a compromise from harming your business.

 Policies and Procedures That Keep You Safe

 It’s all about developing simple processes.
 Organization is key to keep track of everything.
 Keeping record is essential.

 On top of that, checking orders is the best way that no mistakes or fraud occur.
 That little aspect of checking back can be crucial for any business.

 Finally, double check before sending any money back and forth.
 Install controls to ensure that no sensitive information, data, or money is sent to an outside party without the approval of at least one other relevant party in the company.